14 ways of getting up close and personal with nature in the Charente-Maritime.

 The Maison du Fier and the Réserve Naturelle de Lilleau des Niges: take a bird’s eye view!

-The Maison du Fier is housed in a former salt warehouse, the last one to have been operational on the Ile de Ré.
+The Maison du Fier is housed in a former salt warehouse.
+The last one to have been operational on the Ile de Ré.
 It’s the starting point for a visit to the nature reserve located on the Fier d’Ars bay.
 Set on a major migratory route, the Lilleau des Niges bird reserve covers 220 hectares of age-old salt marsh.
-Explore this birding paradise with the help of experts from the Ligue pour la Protection des Oiseaux (the French equivalent of the RSPB), which organizes outings and fascinating educational activities.
+Explore this birding paradise with the help of experts from the Ligue pour la Protection des Oiseaux (the French equivalent of the RSPB).
+They organize outings and fascinating educational activities.
 Binoculars will be supplied, enabling you to observe the never-ending procession of black-winged stilts, redshanks, common terns and avocets.
 Now that’s a real bird’s eye view!

 The Réserve naturelle du Moëze-Oléron: birding heaven!